nmbeau/fcc-api-urlshortener/README.md

 * If you pass an invalid URL that doesn't follow the valid `http://www.example.com` format, the JSON response will contain `{ error: 'invalid url' }`

 ## My Code's Logic
+* Add log middleware to help with troubleshooting.
 * Create MongoDB schema and init `Url` model.
 * POST - `/api/shorturl`
   * Check if request URL is valid.